OpenRA/OpenRA/INSTALL.md

 Linux
 =====

+Mono, version 5.4 or later, is required to compile OpenRA.
+You can add the [upstream mono repository](https://www.mono-project.com/download/stable/#download-lin) for your distro to obtain the latest version if your system packages are not sufficient.

 Use `make dependencies` to map the native libraries to your system and fetch the remaining CLI dependencies to place them at the appropriate places.